How to Install qBittorrent on Ubuntu (26.04, 24.04, 22.04)

 sudo apt update && sudo apt upgrade

-To upgrade only qBittorrent without touching other packages, use the --only-upgrade flag:
+To upgrade only qBittorrent without touching other packages, use the --only-upgrade flag, which upgrades the named package only if it is already installed:

 sudo apt install --only-upgrade qbittorrent